 As companies expand, the requirements of their operating systems develop with them.
-Perhaps you need more file storage, new safety measures need to be implemented, or maybe your systems are outdated.
+Perhaps you need more file storage, new safety measures need to be implemented or maybe your systems are outdated.
 Of course, you can purchase more servers and buy new software and hardware.
-But these decisions can be costly, overly technical, and generally a bit of a hassle.
+However, these decisions can be costly, overly technical and generally a bit of a hassle.

 This is where cloud services can eliminate these risks and setbacks.
 Businesses enjoy the benefits of having an IT infrastructure without any of the associated upfront costs and maintenance requirements.

 Not sure how much storage space you need?
-No problem – just pay for what you use.
+No problem!
+Just pay for what you use.
 Your team doesn’t have the IT knowledge to manage your data securely?
-Don’t worry about it – let the professionals sort that out for you.
+Don’t worry about it and let the professionals sort that out for you.
 The only thing you really need to concern yourself with is what type of cloud-based software is most appropriate for your business.

 What method of cloud computing should I choose?

 We’ve said it before, and we’ll say it again: the word ‘cloud’ is thrown around too much these days.
 We use it to describe operating systems, computing infrastructures, servers, service models and storage.

 On top of this, specific brands use ‘cloud’ in their product names.
 These products are then broken down into three categories: ‘hybrid clouds’, ‘public clouds’, or ‘private clouds.’

 It’s great that cloud platforms offer a vast array of options to cater to a host of requirements but too many choices can be counter-productive.
 Analysis paralysis.
 With a whole buffet of options to choose from, how do you decide where to start?